 To promote dialogue with stakeholders and everyone else who is interested in green, sustainable mobility, we are in close and frequent contact with them via different channels – online, events such as our environmental forum and direct discussions.
 Openly communicating and debating vital issues about sustainability and environmental is a central part of our identity.

-Our Umweltforum has firmly established itself as the central platform for green mobility.
-It brings decision makers from politics, civil society, business and academia together to discuss the opportunities and challenges associated with green mobility.
-What form should mobility take in the era of climate change?
-What are the main drivers of innovation?
-What could specific solutions for green mobility look like?
+Our Sustainability Forum has firmly established itself as the central platform for green mobility.
+It brings decision makers from politics, civil society, business and academia together to discuss current issues relating to sustainable business.

 Noise levels are particularly elevated in the Middle Rhine Valley, so we formed an advisory noise control council for the region in 2012, and it provides a setting for comprehensive communication relating to the issue of noise mitigation.
 The council's other members are drawn from politics, the relevant ministers at Germany's central and state governments, and representatives from citizens' action groups.